paulfgrant01/jira-disable-user/README.md

 USER = JIRA Admin User
 PASS = JIRA Admin Password

 This Application can be run in either headless or non-headless mode.
-Default mode is headless
+Default mode is headless.
+This Application has been tested on Centos 7/RHEL7 against JIRA 7.5.0
 ```